 Codeallows you to set the order in which cash accounts are listed.
-Enter a number.
+Enter an integer number.
 If blank, accounts will display in alphabetical order.

-Currencyoptions will be available if you have set a base currency.
+Currencyoptions will be available if you have set at least one foreign currency.
 By default, cash accounts are undenominated.
-But if you specify a base currency, they are assumed to be in your native currency, whatever that is.
-But if you plan to use multiple currencies, or just want your currency symbol to appear on forms and reports, set a base currency.
-(Go to Settings Base Currency, select a base currency in the dropdown box and click Update.)
-Cash accounts will then automatically be denominated in your base currency.
-Change the selection for a specific cash account in its
+But if you specify a base currency, they are assumed to be in your base currency, whatever that is.
+If you plan to use multiple currencies, or just want your currency symbol to appear on forms and reports, set a base currency.
+Cash accounts will then automatically be denominated in your base currency unless you edit this field.

 Inactivebox appears only after an account is created.
 It can be checked if the account is closed.
 (Cash accounts cannot be deleted from Manager if they have any past transactions, because doing so would eliminate the records of those transactions and affect active Balance Sheet accounts.)
-If the box is checked, the cash account will not appear in lists for transactions in the Cash Transactions tab.
-The account will be greyed out in the Cash Accounts tab listing.
+If the box is checked, the cash account will not appear in lists for transactions in the Receipts or Payments tabs.
+The account will be greyed out in the Bank and Cash Accounts tab listing.
 Edit it to restore to active status.

-Drill down by clicking the blue balance to see individual cash account balances:
+Robert can drill down by clicking the blue balance to see individual cash account transactions:

-Of course, you can also view individual cash account balances directly in the Cash Accounts tab.
+Of course, you can also view individual cash account balances directly in the Bank and Cash Accounts tab.
 Cash accounts can also be assigned to custom control accounts.